FluxML/Flux.jl/docs/src/models/overview.md

 186.32362365722656
 ```

-as the parameters were changed by the algorithm:
+And the parameters were changed by the optimizer:

 ```
 julia> parameters